-By undertaking cyber security courses and professional qualifications, you can enter this evolving and highly paid profession.
+By undertaking infomation security qualifications and courses, you can enter this evolving and highly paid profession.
 There are many aspects of information security for candidates to discover, explore and learn.

 As digital transformation continues to spread amongst organisations, institutions and industries, the need for cyber security professionals increases in order to effectively protect businesses from online threats.
 If you’re considering a job in the field, you may find one of the specialised degrees and courses mentioned above of interest to help kickstart your cybersecurity career.

 Looking for Cyber Security jobs within the financial services and professional services industry?

 Rutherford might be able to help you.
 Our specialist governance recruitment firm has an entire team dedicated solely to cybersecurity roles.
 Get in touch with us today to see if we can help you with your search, or peruse our current vacancies.